 When I started working on our Herringbone Storage Bench, I knew I wanted to inject some color into our front entryway.
 I wanted a very specific look, so the selection of acrylic paints in the craft aisle just wasn’t going to cut it this time.
-I figured out an easy way to choose the perfect color palette for a project like this!
+I figured out an easy way to customize the perfect color palette for a project like this!

 I have written about this before, but when I start a project I have one color resource that I always turn to for inspiration: Design Seeds.
 Design Seeds is a website full of beautiful color palettes based on lovely photos.
 The site is also completely searchable so you can find just the right color combo for your project.